markshust/docker-magento/README.md

 - `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
 - `bin/docker-compose`: Support V1 (`docker-compose`) and V2 (`docker compose`) docker compose command, and use custom configuration files, such as `compose.yml` and `compose.dev.yml`
 - `bin/docker-stats`: Display container name and container ID, status for CPU, memory usage(in MiB and %), and memory limit of currently-running Docker containers.
-- `bin/download`: Download specific Magento version from Composer to the container, with optional arguments of the version (2.4.7-p3 [default]) and type ("community" [default], "enterprise", or "mageos").
-Ex. `bin/download 2.4.7-p3 mageos`
+- `bin/download`: Download specific Magento version from Composer to the container, with optional arguments of the type ("community" [default], "enterprise", or "mageos") and version (2.4.7-p3 [default]).
+Ex. `bin/download mageos`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
 - `bin/fixperms`: This will fix filesystem permissions within the container.
 - `bin/grunt`: Run the grunt binary.
 Ex. `bin/grunt exec`